codazoda/lil/README.md

 go get github.com/codazoda/lil
 ```

-Then use one or more of the following imports.
+Then use one or more of the following package imports.

 ```
 import (